Mark Washington (Canadian football)

-Mark Washington (born April 16, 1973) is the defensive coordinator for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-He is also a retired professional Canadian football defensive back in the CFL, having played for the Montreal Alouettes and the BC Lions over 11 seasons.
+Mark Washington (born April 16, 1973) is an American professional football coach and former player.
+He played at defensive back in the Canadian Football League (CFL), having played for the Montreal Alouettes and the BC Lions over 11 seasons.
 After his retirement, he joined the Lions as the defensive backs coach, and was promoted to defensive coordinator for the 2014 BC Lions season.
+Washington was also the defensive coordinator for the Hamilton Tiger-Cats.

 College career

 Washington attended Rutgers University.
 As a junior at Rutgers, he was an All-Big East performer, and as a senior, he was the team captain.

 Professional career

 Washington began his pro career with the Barcelona Dragons of NFL Europa, where he won a World Bowl in 1997.
 He played six seasons for the Montreal Alouettes, from 1997 to 2002, recording nine interceptions (and returning two for touchdowns) and winning a Grey Cup in 2002.
 He moved in 2003, as a free agent, to the BC Lions, where in five seasons he intercepted eight passes (one for a TD), was named an all-star in 2003, and won the Grey Cup in 2006.
 He retired on January 31, 2008.